Frequently Asked Questions

 NOTE: Double-registered teams: If your team elected to be sanctioned at two different age levels under AABC, a second AABC roster must be completed for the higher age division (same rules as #5);

 The roster for the older aged team will be identical to your first AABC roster form except it will be labeled with a different age.
-You can have your players/parents sign both rosters at once or, if you have a signed roster you can copy it and simply change the age division label.

 (6) AABC tournament rosters (for those teams that win/accept AABC tournament berths).